joergjo/BookLibrary-NetCore/README.md

 </code>

 ### [Docker](https://www.docker.com/community-edition)
-If you have a Docker host running or Docker locally installed on your machine, you don't even need the .NET Core runtime, SDK or Visual Studio.
+If you have a Docker host running or Docker locally installed on your machine, you don't even need the .NET Core runtime, SDK or Visual Studio, nor an existing MongoDB host.
 Open a command line or shell window (i.e. PowerShell, Console, Bash etc.) and run the following commands:

 <code>
 $ cd /path/to/BookLibrary-NetCore<br />